Content-addressable RDF

 rdf

-• The predicate which may be an IRI as string or a f-form.
+- The predicate which may be an IRI as string or a

-• The object which may be an IRI, a f-form or a l-form.
+-form. - The object which may be an IRI, a

 l